 Gold Membership (GM) - $100 /per annum

-Gold members (GMs) will be invited to participate in R.A.R.E Talent initiatives, interagency networking forums, and TLG-sponsored and co-sponsored State Department and USAID events.
+Gold members also will be invited to TLG-sponsored and co-sponsored events, TLG receptions and dinners, as well State Department and USAID high profile events.

-GMs will also receive a No Host invitation to attend semi-annual “Lifetime Membership Appreciation Luncheons” to be held at the State Department 7th floor dining room.
+Platinum members will also be invited to a No Host “Lifetime Membership Appreciation Luncheons” to be held at the State Department 7th floor dining room on a quarterly basis.
 TLG will seek the attendance of senior level officers from the Secretary’s office (e.g. the Deputy Secretary of State, Director General) and the Assistant Secretaries or Principal Deputy Secretary Assistant Secretaries from the Regional bureaus.
-The semi-annual quarterly luncheons will provide a forum for senior Department officials to update Lifetime and Gold Members on the Department’s and Regional Bureau’s Diversity and Inclusion initiatives, as well as lines of effort to recruit and retain African-American officers.
+These quarterly luncheons provide a forum for senior officials to update Lifetime Members on Department’s and Regional Bureau’s Diversity and Inclusion initiatives, as well as lines of effort to recruit and retain African-American officers.

-The PLM Appreciation luncheon will be a VIP level event, and TLG will seek the attendance of senior officers from the Secretary’s office, as well as Assistant Secretaries and/or Principal Deputy Assistant Secretaries from the Regional bureaus.
-The semi-annual luncheons will provide a forum for senior State Department officials to update PLMs on the Department’s Diversity and Inclusion initiatives, and efforts to recruit and retain African-American officers.
+This will be a VIP level event, and TLG will seek the attendance of senior officers from the Secretary’s office, as well as Assistant Secretaries and/or Principal Deputy Assistant Secretaries from the Regional bureaus.
+These quarterly luncheons will provide a forum for senior officials to update Lifetime Members on the Department’s Diversity and Inclusion initiatives, and programs to recruit and retain African-American officers.